 This policy is reviewed annually by the Head of Safeguarding and Senior Management Team and is signed off accordingly by the School Proprietor (please see - The Policy Sign off).

-The Safeguarding Children & Adults at Risk Policy is available on the school web site, and a hard copy can be provided upon request.
+The Safeguarding Children Policy is available on the school web site, and a hard copy can be provided upon request.

 Policy and Legislation